 After you’ve registered for your safari, it’s time to complete our participant information form, which includes our release of liability, specific information for any dietary needs and information to reserve your in-country flight.

 All travelers need a valid passport with at least 4 empty pages and a visa.

 U.S. Citizens must have a valid passport that does not expire for at least 6 months after travel.

 A visa is required for entry to Zambia.
 You will obtain your Visa at the airport in Lusaka and will be required to pay $50 (USD) at the airport.
 Please bring exact change.
 For all other countries, we will provide visa guidelines and instructions.

 Travel Insurance (Required)

 Travel Insurance is required to participate in a Dazzle Africa Safari.
-Dazzle Africa is an affiliated member of an insurance broker, which proposes multiple travel insurance plans and allows you to pick the plan that best suits your needs.
-You do not pay more by going through Dazzle Africa.
+Dazzle Africa is an affiliated member of Seven Corners travel insurance.
+They can assist with selecting plans and allow you to pick the plan that best suits your needs.

-Once your travel insurance plan has been purchased please email it to email@example.com and print all necessary documents and bring them with you during your travels.
+Once your travel insurance plan has been purchased please print all necessary documents and bring them with you during your travels.

 January – April